Vettabase/ansible-mariadb-role-collection/README.md

 ### Virtual machine
 The role is used to configure the virtual machine to run MariaDB server.

+## Tests
+The tests was made in the following environments:
+- CentOS 7.8 x64
+- Ubuntu 20.04 LTS (Focal Fossa)
 ## Copyright and Contacts

 This repository is distributed under the terms of the GNU GPL, version 3.
 Copyright: Vettabase Ltd.